sourcegraph/about/company/okrs/index.md

 ### Format

-> This is taken from [GitLab OKR format](https://about.gitlab.com/company/okrs/#format).
+> This is based on the [GitLab OKR format](https://about.gitlab.com/company/okrs/#format).

 Each OKR has the following format:

 `Title or team: Objective as 1 sentence.
-Key result, key result, key result. => Outcome, outcome, outcome.`
+Key result.
+Key result.
+Key result. => Outcome.
+Outcome.
+Outcome.`

 1. The `Title or team` is the title (e.g., `CEO` or `VP Engineering`) of the person who is directly responsible or the name of the team responsible.
    - The first 2 levels of OKRs all have a directly responsible individual.
 Deeper levels can have teams.
 (For functions where we don't yet have a management structure in place, we may violate this.)
 1. The `Objective as 1 sentence.` is a pithy, informal summary of the objective, not an exhaustive and precise definition or description of the implementation.
 For example:
    - Good: `Automate time-consuming ops and support tasks.`
    - Bad: `Write scripts for headless browser testing of release grid items and update sourcegraph/sourcegraph and sourcegraph/deploy-sourcegraph CI pipelines to execute these scripts.`
-1. The `Key result, key result, key result.` is a list of 1-3 key results that have precise definitions.
+1. The `Key result.
+Key result.
+Key result.` is a list of 1-3 key results that have precise definitions.
    - Quantitative key results are ideal, but if they aren't appropriate for the objective, don't try to force it.
 Instead, choose a key result that is clear in its reliance on someone's judgment.
    - If a key result has a complex definition (more than a few words), link to a handbook page with the precise definition instead of inlining it in the OKR list.
    - Key results can be links to issues or [RFCs](../../handbook/communication/rfcs/index.md).